 Quiet Hostel: The Siem Reap Chilled Backpacker is more like a hotel than a hostel.
 Excellent location in the Wat Bo area, and a 10-15 walk along the river into the centre.
 Quiet, decent sized room, swimming pool, but breakfast isn’t included.

-Mid-range Hotel: Soria Moria Boutique Hotel was amazing.
+Mid-range Hotel: Soria Moria Boutique Hotel (now Everland Boutique Hotel) was amazing.
 Excellent location in the Wat Bo area, and a 10 minute walk along the river into the centre.
 Huge rooms, quiet, breakfast included.
+Baby Elephant Boutique Hotel also receives rave reviews.

 Other options to consider:

-Party Hostel: As mentioned in this post, if you want to party, Mad Monkey or Funky Flashpacker both receive rave reviews.
+Party Hostel: If you want to party, Mad Monkey or Funky Flashpacker both receive rave reviews.

-Luxury Hotel: Jay House River Park receives rave reviews.
+Luxury Hotel: Angkor Note Residence (formerly Jaya House River Park) receives rave reviews.
 Park Hyatt Siem Reap is another favourable hotel, they also serve an amazing afternoon tea.

 Learning just a few words of the local Khmer language will bring a smile to locals’ faces, and make you feel part of their culture instead of just another tourist.